UoB-HPC/UoB-HPC.github.io/zoo/index.md

 When we exit the bash shell the job will end.

 ### MPI Example
-In this example, we would like to run a simple 'Hello World' MPI job.
+In this example, we would like to interactively run a simple 'Hello World' MPI job.
 We decide we will have 8 MPI tasks.
 Firstly, we use `salloc` to allocate an interactive shell job comprising of 8 tasks.
 We can then use `mpirun` to run the executable over the 8 tasks.